-Lightweight construction boosts running costs to A3 hatchback levels
+The Q2's lightweight construction boosts running costs to A3 hatchback levels

+The entry-level 1.0 TFSI turbo three cylinder has claimed economy of up to 48.7mpg and emissions as little as 131g/km.
 The 1.5-litre TFSI petrol features cylinder on demand technology, which shuts down two of its four cylinders when cruising to save fuel.
-As a result, the 1.5 is only marginally poorer than the 1.0 TFSI, returning 44.8mpg and emitting 147g/km of CO2.
-However, it's worth bearing in mind that moving up to an S line model with larger wheels pegs economy and emissions.
+As a result, the 1.5 is only marginally poorer than the 1.0 TFSI, returning 47.9mpg and emitting 133g/km of CO2.
+However, it's worth bearing in mind that moving up to an S line model with larger wheels pegs back economy and emissions.

 Insurance groups for the Audi Q2 currently start from group 14E for an entry-level Q2 1.6 TDI and 1.0 TFSI Technik models.
 A 1.5-litre TFSI in flashy Vorsprung spec sits in group 28E, while the performance-focused SQ2 is in group 37E.